utelecon/utelecon.github.io/src/pages/en/microsoft/index.md

 ## What is UTokyo Microsoft License?
 {:#about}

 "UTokyo Microsoft License" provides Microsoft services to UTokyo members.

-The main features available are listed below.

-- Microsoft Office applications such as **Word** and **Excel**
+It includes Office software that can be installed on your device, such as Word, Excel, and PowerPoint.
-- Office for the web (web version of Microsoft Office)
-- **OneDrive**: File storage
-- **Microsoft Forms**: Form creation service

 For more information, please refer to the [main systems available](#systems).

 ## 利用対象者
 {:#users}